Real-Time Live Traffic

 Understanding a Live Traffic record

 In most cases, we will show the city that the IP address visiting your site originates from.
 Where we do not have that data we will show a country or “unknown”.
 This data is 95% accurate and is based on a commercial IP to city database that we use to resolve IP address locations.

-We show the absolute time of the request.
-We also show the relative time of each hit as relative time, in other words, how many seconds, minutes and hours ago the hit occurred.
-The time is displayed in your own browsers (computers) timezone and not the one defined in WordPress settings.
+We show you the absolute time of the request.
+We also show you the relative time of each visit as relative time, in terms of how many seconds, minutes, and hours ago the visit occurred.
+The time displayed is based on your internet browser (your computer) time and not the time defined in your WordPress settings.

 The options available for each hit

 We provide shortcuts to block the IP address, block the network the IP address originated from, run a “WHOIS” to find out who an IP address belongs to, and see recent traffic from an IP address.